azurebigcompute/GettingStartedGuide/GetTooledUp.md

 ![storagexplorer](storagexplorer.PNG)

 ### AzCopy - Utility for copying large datasets in and out of Azure efficiently.
 Azcopy is a utility for copying and moving files around to and from Azure or between Azure storage containers.
-It's more effiicent at copying large datasets comprised or large files or millions of small files, and can easily be incorporated into scripts.
+It's very efficient at copying large datasets comprised of large files or 1000's of small files, and can easily be incorporated into scripts.
+It's also embedded into StorageExplorer as the copy engine there.
+Use AzCopy 10+ in preference to slower alternatives such as blobxfer, az storage upload, and the older AzCopy pre version 10 - you'll find it much higher performant and more efficient at saturating links to upload/download data to and from azure as quickly as possible.

-* <a href="https://docs.microsoft.com/en-us/azure/storage/storage-use-azcopy">Download instructions for AzCopy for Windows.</a>
-* <a href="https://docs.microsoft.com/en-us/azure/storage/storage-use-azcopy-linux">Download instructions for AzCopy for Linux.</a>
+* <a href="https://github.com/Azure/azure-storage-azcopy">Download & execution instructions for AzCopy.</a>

 ***
 ## Azure Batch Tools